|NLP Coaching Resources - getting into the drivers seat of your brain/mind.|

 |Who do you need to be?|

 |What is food?|

 What is the personality profile of the archetypal action hero in terms of the NLP Meta Programs?
-Phone 07 5562 5718 to book a free 20 minute telephone consultation.
+Phone 07 5562 5718 or send an email to book a free 20 minute telephone or Skype session with Abby Eagle.
 Do you have the traits of the action hero?
 NLP Coaching, Hypnotherapy and Meditation.
 Gold Coast, Robina, Australia.
 Online NLP Coaching sessions on Skype and by phone also available.

 (By Abby Eagle) The Action Hero is street smart, strong, resilient, selfless, caring and reliable.
 They don't procrastinate - they are go getters and they have the ability to quickly size up a situation and act in such a way that they outsmart their opponents.